 Why Native Plants?
-Native plants support local wildlife, and create sustainable, thriving gardens tailored to an environment, by:
+Gardening with native plants is eco-friendly because it supports local wildlife, and create sustainable, thriving gardens tailored to an environment, by:

 - Enhancing local ecosystems by attracting native pollinators (butterflies, bees) and wildlife (birds)